Railway signalling: Interlocking

 Beginning around the 1930s, electrical relay interlockings were used.
 Since the mid 1980s, new interlocking systems have tended to be of the electronic variety.
 Microprocessors decide what point switch movements are permissible.
 Modern interlocking systems and subsystems allow and prohibit certain point switch positions to enhance train safety.

 Operating rules

 Operating rules, policies and procedures are used by railroads to enhance safety.
-Specific operating rules may differ from country to country, and there may even be differences between separate railroads within the same country.
+Specific operating rules often differ from country to country, and there may even be differences between separate railroads within the same country.

 Argentina

 The Argentinian operating rules are described in the Reglamento interno técnico de operaciones [R.I.T.O.] (technical operating rule-book).

 Australia

 The application of operating rules in Australia is called Safeworking.
 The method of working for any particular region or location is referred-to as the "Safeworking system" for that region.
 Operating rules differ between states, although attempts are being made to formulate a national standard.